Bertogim/bluemap-auto-quality/README.md

-# Bluemap auto quality script
+# Bluemap web auto quality script
-It can be disabled on bluemap graphics config.
+Auto quality can be disabled in the BlueMap graphical settings

-Download the auto-quality.js script and add it to your bluemap server
+- Auto render distance quality
+- Also changes resolution only as a last resort if render distance is turned all the way down and the fps are too low

+## Check the [Releases](https://github.com/Bertogim/bluemap-auto-quality/releases) to download the script!